AshKamdar/AdventuresInCloud/Azure-Kubernetes-Service/README.md

 __Master nodes__ are also referred called __Control Plane__ of Kubernetes and __Worker nodes__ are referred to as __Data plane__ of kubernetes.

-This _hosted offering_ reduces much of the complexity and operational overhead of managing kubernetes control plane and keeping it running in a high available and secure environment setup.
-Azure takes care of critical tasks like health monitoring and maintenance for us in the event of any issues encountered while running kubernetes clusters.
+This _hosted offering_ reduces much of the complexity and operational overhead of managing kubernetes control plane and keeping it running in a high available and secure environment.
+Azure also takes care of critical tasks like health monitoring and maintenance for us in the event of any issues encountered while running kubernetes clusters.